jh2633/password_test/README.md

+Configuration
+- The password class uses the match! method to return a boolean for evaluating a string to a regex pattern.
+This method was added in Ruby 2.4
+- Capybara uses headless chrome as its javascript driver in this application's configuration.
+This is a cask package that would need to be installed if not already available on the machine, in addition to the Chrome browser. brew cask install chromedriver

 The two parts of the test to implement for this tests are below
 - Implement a back-end service that will receive the password and return either "weak", "ok" or "strong";
 - Implement a small front end application that calls the back-end service to measure the password and show the user the strength of their password as they are typing.